2025 Solar Incentives Guide for Montgomery, NJ - Tax Credits & Rebates

 Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
 The ITC allows you to claim a tax credit for a specific percentage of the cost of your solar system.

 The ITC is applied to the total cost of solar system installation, including the panels themselves as well as labor, equipment and accessories.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum amount you can claim.

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit for 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives